 Best Websites for Veterinary Information

-Obviously, you still want to be able to search online when you need veterinary information.
-The following websites contain trusted, up-to-date, educational information for pet owners that is based upon facts.
-The information in these sites in intended to accompany your own vet's advice, not replace it.
+You still want to be able to search online when you need veterinary information.
+The following websites generally contain trusted, up-to-date, educational information for pet owners based upon facts.
+The information in these sites is intended to accompany your own vet's advice, not replace it.
 Be sure to communicate with your vet before making changes that can affect your pet's health.
 The next time you have a question about your pet, consider one of the following websites:

 Partners in Animal Health: This is a collection of innovative, reliable resources for veterinarians and pet owners developed by veterinary experts at the Cornell University College of Veterinary Medicine.